philipbecker/cpp-art/README.md

 ## Random Lookup of Valid 64-Bit (left) and 32-Bit (right) Keys in a Container with 16M Elements
 Looking up non-existing keys is up to 3-5 times faster in a radix tree, other containers are unaffected or gain much less.
 ![](benchmarks/charts/lookup-64.png?raw=true) ![](benchmarks/charts/lookup-32.png?raw=true)

-## Space Overhead of a Container 16M Elements
+## Space Overhead of a Container with 16M Elements
 ![](benchmarks/charts/space-overhead.png?raw=true)